 Most custom-made garment prints use screen-printing because of the many advantages though with some limitations.
 Screen printing should take place in a dedicated room because it takes a lot of time to complete.

 Screen-printing involves the creation of the artwork, exposing the screen, laying down and curing prints, and setting the press.
 All these stages require a lot of labor and time.

-Printing in large scale: large printing press has to be made in the most cost-effective method compared to the heat transfer process.
-In general, screen-printing is cost effective when the press runs do not go beyond 100 units to print.
+A large printing press has to be made in the most cost-effective method compared to the heat transfer process.
+In general, screen-printing is cost-effective when the press runs do not go beyond 100 units to print.

-Printing for special effects: whether you want to apply filter or glitter, using puff ink or creating a photorealistic image, or images that go beyond the basics of screen-printing
+Whether you want to apply filter or glitter, use puff ink or create a photorealistic image, or images that go beyond the basics of screen-printing

 When to Use Heat Transfer?

-Heat transfer is achieved in several ways; by use of screen printing press to generate heat.
-You can use this printing technique to create small batches using a vinyl clutter or inkjet printer enable a quick heat transfer at a reduced cost.
+Heat transfer is achieved in several ways; by the use of a screen printing press to generate heat.
+You can use this printing technique to create small batches using a vinyl cutter or inkjet printer to enable a quick heat transfer at a reduced cost.

 However, some printers prefer to use heat transfers when they have printing jobs in small batches.

 The limitation to heat transfer is their labor intensity, and the time it takes when handling large printing jobs.
 Depending on your preferred method of transfer, you may end up with colors that are not as bright as you would expect.